The following racing rules are to be acknowledged and followed by any member of the SOP Motorsport Community.

-Entering a turn, the passing driver must at least get their front wheels even with the rear wheels of the car they are passing before the point of turn-in, to have earned the right to a lane.
-At this point the driver being passed is responsible to leave a lane open.
+Entering a turn, the passing driver must at least get their front wheels even with the rear wheels of the car they are passing before the turn-in point, to have earned the right to a lane.
+At this point, the driver being passed is responsible to leave a lane open.
 This can also be referred to as ‘overlap’.

 Dive-bombing is considered as outbraking the driver who is still in front, where you place your car enough on the inside without making contact or forcing your way through.
 You need to have a substantional overlap before the turn-in point.

-You also need to slow down enough to keep the inside lane and most importantly, give enough space needed for the car on the outside without forcing the defending car wide or off-track.
+You also need to slow down enough to keep the inside lane and most importantly, give enough space to the car on the outside without forcing the defending car wide or off-track.
 Basically, a fair and valid outbraking move.

 Dive-bombing up the inside of a car ahead, where there is NO substantional overlap before the turn-in point, is sometimes referred as barge-passing.

 Understand that barge-passing is a high risk manoeuvre for both you and others, and can be seen as aggressive driving if you are pushing those limits.
 Drivers who show risky or aggressive driving can receive a warning or penalty.

-Bump-passing: Is not allowed and may be subject to penalty unless the offending driver gives back the pass, even if it occurred accidentally.
+Is not allowed and may be subject to penalty, even if it occurred accidentally.

-Bump-passing is defined as the passing driver nudging the car ahead to make it unstable, then passing it while the passed driver is recovering control.
+Bump-passing is defined as the passing driver nudging the car ahead and make it unstable, then passing it while the passed driver is recovering control.